Robby Anderson Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Season Stats

-- Anderson (three red zone targets) has been the recipient of 12.5% of his team's 24 red zone pass attempts.
+- Anderson has seen the ball thrown his way three times in the red zone this season, 12.5% of his team's 24 red zone pass attempts.

-- The Panthers have run 56.9% passing plays and 43.1% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Panthers have thrown the ball in 56.9% of their plays from scrimmage this year while staying on the ground 43.1% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Giants.